The Sports Section

 Purchased at a thrift store in Boston, MA

-The genteel social elite in 18th and 19th Century Europe enjoyed playing badminton at lawn parties.
-The handsome woman depicted in this portrait probably inspired by the 1737 painting GIRL WITH SHUTTLECOCK, by Jean Baptiste Simeon, holds a birdie featuring colorful feathers and a surprisingly modern carbon fiber racquet probably more suited for The Championships of the All England Lawn Tennis Club at Wimbledon.
+March, 2011Generations before the invention of pickleball, the genteel social elite in Europe enjoyed playing badminton at lawn parties.
+The handsome woman depicted in this portrait holds a birdie featuring colorful feathers and a surprisingly modern carbon fiber racquet probably more suited for The Championships of the All England Lawn Tennis Club at Wimbledon.

 Watch the MOBA Curator Talk about this work.